jakeberv/jakeberv.github.io/_news/2024-08-01-science-advances.md

        onmouseover="this.style.boxShadow='0 12px 24px rgba(0,0,0,0.3)'"
        onmouseout="this.style.boxShadow='0 8px 16px rgba(0,0,0,0.2)'"
        alt="Science Advances cover"/>
-  <p>The primary work from Jake's first postdoc position is now published as this week's cover article for the open-access journal Science Advances.
-In this study, I examined how bird genomes evolved following the end-Cretaceous mass extinction, which occurred around 66 million years ago.
-By analyzing different genetic regions, we identified important shifts in DNA sequences that emerged during this time.
-These changes were closely linked to differences in development, body size, and metabolism, suggesting that the mass extinction played a key role in shaping the evolution of modern birds.
-Our findings provide new insights into how this event influenced the early diversification of bird species.</p>
+  <p>The primary work from Jake's first postdoc is now published as the cover article in Science Advances.
+In this study, I examined how bird genomes evolved after the end-Cretaceous mass extinction 66 million years ago.
+By analyzing different genetic regions, we identified key shifts in DNA sequences linked to changes in development, body size, and metabolism.
+These findings suggest that the mass extinction played a crucial role in shaping the evolution and early diversification of modern birds.</p>
 </div>

 <!--news-excerpt-->